mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 * Your remaining notes are for trivial issues.
   * e.g., renaming a variable, fixing a typo
 * Your remaining notes are optional suggestions.
-  * Explicitly mark these as optional so that your teammate doesn't assume your approval is contingent on accepting the notes.
+  * Explicitly mark these as optional so that your teammate doesn't assume your approval is contingent on them.

 I've seen reviewers withhold approval because the author missed a period at the end of a code comment.
-This squanders development cycles and signals to the author that the reviewer can't trust them to add simple punctuation unsupervised.
+Please don't do this.
+It signals to the author that you think they're incapable of adding simple punctuation unsupervised.

-There is a risk in granting approval when there are outstanding notes.
+There is some risk in granting approval when there are still outstanding notes.
 I estimate that ~5% of the time, the author either misinterprets a note or misses it completely.
 To mitigate this, I simply review the author's post-approval changes.
 In the rare case of miscommunication, I either follow up with the author afterward or create my own changelist with a fix.
-Adding a small amount of work to the 5% case is better than adding unnecessary effort and delay in the 95% case.
+Adding a small amount of work to the 5% case is better than adding unnecessary effort and delay to the 95% case.

 ## Handle stalemates proactively

-The worst possible outcome of a code review is a stalemate: you refuse to sign off on the changelist without further changes, but the author refuses to make those changes.
+The worst possible outcome of a code review is a stalemate: you refuse to sign off on the changelist without further changes, but the author refuses to make them.

 Here are some indicators that you're headed for a stalemate: